 “India has a long history and tradition of harmonious co-existence between man and nature.
 Human beings here have regarded fauna and flora as part of their family.
 This is part of our heritage and manifest in our lifestyle and traditional practices.
 We represent a culture that calls our planet Mother Earth.
 As our ancient text says; “Keep pure!
 For the Earth is our mother!
 And we are her children!”
 The ancient Indian practice of Yoga, for example, is a system that is aimed at balancing contentment and worldly desires, that helps pursue a path of moderation and a sustainable lifestyle.
 Environmental sustainability, which involves both intra-generational and inter-generational equity, has been the approach of Indians for very long.
 Much before the climate change debate began, Mahatma Gandhi, regarded as the father of our nation had said that we should act as ‘trustees’ and use natural resources wisely as it is our moral responsibility to ensure that we bequeath to the future generations a healthy planet.”

-As an expression of yogic values and as an offering of reconciliation on behalf of the yoga community to the indigenous community past, present and future and the land on which we live and practice, we encourage yoga associations, teachers and students to incorporate a formal ‘acknowledgement of country’ on their promotional material e.g. websites and flyers (an example can be found at the bottom of this page), and for teachers and students to make an acknowledgement at the beginning of yoga classes and practice.
+As an expression of yogic values and as an offering of respect (Adriyate and Satkaroti) on behalf of the yoga community to the Aboriginal community and elders past, present and future and the land on which we live and practice, we encourage yoga associations, teachers and students to incorporate a formal ‘acknowledgement of country’ on their promotional material e.g. websites and flyers (an example can be found at the bottom of this page), and for teachers and students to make an acknowledgement at the beginning of yoga classes and practice.

 If you intend to chant the sanskrit version, perhaps in call and response, you could introduce it using the English version below.
 This provides you the opportunity to identify the particular owners and custodians of the land on which you are practising e.g. Wurundjeri people of the Kulin nation.

 To find the indigenous peoples and nations for your area, the following may be useful starting points: